 The Family Medical Leave Act is one of the most important tools you have when it comes to protecting your job.
 This is a federal law that gives you the right to request up to 12 weeks of time in any calendar year for medical needs.
 During this time, your employer cannot discharge you from employment or demote you.
 Rather, they must hold your position as long as you’re receiving active care from a recognized resource.
 You may need a referral from a medical provider for this.

 FMLA does not guarantee you will receive a paycheck during this time.
 That’s up to the employer’s discretion.
 It does protect your benefits, including your health insurance, for that time-frame.
 This is an important tool for helping you to get the care you need if you are ready for detox.
 You cannot take FMLA for any reason — it must be due to your or your immediate family’s medical need.
-At the Florida House Experience, we can help you apply for this type of job protection.
+At FHE Health, we can help you apply for this type of job protection.

-How the Florida House Experience Is Ready to Help You
+How FHE Health Is Ready to Help You

 Detox, counseling and both inpatient and outpatient care are just the beginning of your recovery from substance abuse.
-The Florida House Experience has the tools and the professionals to help you to manage employer interactions and requirements.
+FHE Health has the tools and the professionals to help you to manage employer interactions and requirements.
 We can walk you through the steps of working with your union, your human resources department and your management team.
 Contact us today to learn more about our programs and how they can benefit you.